Initial Teacher Education Partnership Agreement

 Background and Principles:

-The Institute of Education Mission: is to provide and promote excellent and accessible higher education which enhances the lives of individuals and fosters the development of the communities to which we belong.
-We achieve this by embracing four guiding themes: sustainability, creativity, employability and enterprise.
+The Institute of Education's Mission: is to provide and promote excellent and accessible higher education which enhances the lives of individuals and fosters the development of the communities to which we belong.
+We achieve this by embracing four guiding themes: sustainability, creativity, employability, and enterprise.

 School / Setting Selection

-The University of Cumbria (UoC) Initial Teacher Training (ITT) Partnership Agreement aspires to support trainees on a journey to Qualified Teacher Status (QTS).
+The University of Cumbria (UoC) Initial Teacher Training (ITT) Partnership Agreement aspires to support trainees on a journey to recommendation of award of Qualified Teacher Status (QTS).
 Schools are selected on their willingness to work together with UOC for continuous improvement of the quality of training.

-The School / Setting (Ofsted grade of 3 or above) should provide mentors who are willing to engage with UoC mentor development training and quality assurance processes in line with National Mentor Standards (2016).
+The School / Setting should provide mentors who are willing to engage with UoC mentor development training and quality assurance processes in line with National Mentor Standards (2016).

 Selection of mentors is based on full QTS awarded status and experience of working collaboratively to improve professional development in teaching and learning.
 All trainee placements will ensure that Equality characteristics are upheld.